 Take note that the Gorge Trail can be modified into a loop using a trail map obtained online from the park's website.

-From I-90 in Lee, take exit 2.
+From I-90 (the 'Mass Pike') in Lee, take exit 2.
 At the end of the off ramp, take a right onto US-20 west.
-Follow US-20 west for 1.2 miles towards Pittsfield and take a right onto Center Street within the downtown area of Lee.
-Follow Center St. for 0.3 mile and bear left onto Columbia St. Follow Columbia St. for 0.7 miles and bear left as the road turns into Bradley Street (although there is not typically a sign for Bradley Street here).
-From here, drive 0.3 mile further and take a right onto a 50-foot long connecting street that is actually a continuation of Bradley Street.
-At the end of that short stretch of road, take an immediate left, following signs towards October Mountain State Forest.
+Follow US-20 west for 1.2 miles towards Pittsfield and take a right onto Center St within the downtown area of Lee.
+Follow Center St. for 0.3 mile and bear left onto Columbia St. Follow Columbia St. for 0.7 mile and bear left as the road turns into Bradley St (although there is not typically a sign for Bradley St here).
+From here, drive 0.3 mile further and take a right onto a 50-foot long connecting street that is actually a continuation of Bradley St. At the end of that short stretch of road, take an immediate left, following signs towards October Mountain State Forest.
 This road is also a continuation of Bradley St. Follow Bradley St. for 1.7 miles additional miles from here (staying straight through an intersection at 0.4 mile and passing the state forest campground on the right at 0.8 mile) and you'll reach a junction at the southern tip of Woods Pond.
 Take a right onto Woodland Rd (no street sign in 2017).
 Follow Woodland Rd. for 0.8 mile (ignoring a paved road that heads uphill after 0.5 mile) and there is a small one vehicle-sized parking area on the left just after crossing a bridge over the brook that the falls lie on.
 Take note that driving to this trailhead involves several miles on dirt roads that are fairly well-maintained.
 Most vehicles should be OK on these dirt roads under normal conditions.

 UPDATES SINCE THE 2ND EDITION